fatih/vim-go/README.md

 ## Install

+You will need at least version of Vim 7.4.1689 to use this package.

 The [**latest stable release**](https://github.com/fatih/vim-go/releases/latest) is the recommended version to use.
 If you choose to use the master branch instead, please do so with caution; it is a _development_ branch.